-The MRSAM surface-to-air missile is powered by a dual-pulse solid propulsion system developed by DRDO.
+MRSAM surface-to-air missile is powered by a dual-pulse solid propulsion system developed by DRDO.

 The propulsion system, coupled with a thrust vector control system, allows the missile to move at a maximum speed of Mach 2.
 The weapon has the ability to engage multiple targets simultaneously at ranges of 70km.

-Variants of DRDO's surface-to-air missile
+Variants of DRDO’s medium-range surface-to-air missile

-The MRSAM is a land-based configuration of the long-range surface-to-air missile (LRSAM) or Barak-8 naval air defence system, which is designed to operate from naval vessels.
+MRSAM is a land-based configuration of the long-range surface-to-air missile (LRSAM) or Barak-8 naval air defence system, which is designed to operate from naval vessels.

 The Indian Ministry of Defence is procuring an undisclosed number of MRSAM air defence systems to replace the Indian Army’s ageing air defence systems.